 We depend heavily on our lead product, JAKAFI (ruxolitinib), which is marketed as JAKAVI outside the United States.
-If we are unable to successfully commercialize JAKAFI in its approved indications or to successfully obtain regulatory approval for and commercialize ruxolitinib for the treatment of additional indications, or if we are significantly delayed or limited in doing so, our business may be materially harmed.
+If we are unable to maintain revenues from JAKAFI or those revenues decrease, our business may be materially harmed.

 JAKAFI is our first product marketed by us that is approved for sale in the United States.
 JAKAFI was approved by the U.S. Food and Drug Administration, or FDA, in November 2011 for the treatment of patients with intermediate or high-risk myelofibrosis, in December 2014 for the treatment of patients with polycythemia vera who have had an inadequate response to or are intolerant of hydroxyurea, which we refer to as uncontrolled polycythemia vera, and in May 2019 for the treatment of steroid-refractory acute graft-versus-host disease in adult and pediatric patients 12 years and older.
 Although we have received regulatory approval for these indications, such approval does not guarantee future revenues.
-While we also sell ICLUSIG in the European Union, or EU, and other countries for the treatment of certain types of leukemia, and PEMAZYRE in the United States for the treatment of specified cholangiocarcinoma indications and our exclusive licensees sell OLUMIANT (baricitinib), for the treatment of specified rheumatoid arthritis indications and TABRECTA for the treatment of a certain type of non small-cell lung cancer, and have recently commenced sales efforts for MONJUVI for the treatment of certain lymphoma indications, we anticipate that JAKAFI product sales will continue to contribute a significant percentage of our total revenues over the next several years.
+While we also sell ICLUSIG in the European Union, or EU, and other countries for the treatment of certain types of leukemia, PEMAZYRE in the United States and Europe for the treatment of certain metastatic cholangiocarcinoma indications, and MONJUVI in the United States for the treatment of certain lymphoma indications and our exclusive licensees sell OLUMIANT (baricitinib) for the treatment of specified rheumatoid arthritis and atopic dermatitis indications and TABRECTA for the treatment of a certain type of non small-cell lung cancer, we anticipate that JAKAFI product sales will continue to contribute a significant percentage of our total revenues over the next several years.

-The commercial success of JAKAFI and our ability to generate and maintain revenues from the sale of JAKAFI will depend on a number of factors, including:
+The commercial success of JAKAFI and our ability to maintain and continue to increase revenues from the sale of JAKAFI will depend on a number of factors, including:

-- the number of patients with intermediate or high-risk myelofibrosis, uncontrolled polycythemia vera or steroid-refractory acute graft-versus-host disease who are diagnosed with the diseases and the number of such patients that may be treated with JAKAFI; - the acceptance of JAKAFI by patients and the healthcare community; - whether physicians, patients and healthcare payors view JAKAFI as therapeutically effective and safe relative to cost and any alternative therapies;

-- the ability to obtain and maintain sufficient coverage or reimbursement by third-party payors and pricing; - the ability of our third-party manufacturers to manufacture JAKAFI in sufficient quantities that meet all applicable quality standards; - the ability of our company and our third-party providers to provide marketing and distribution support for JAKAFI: - the effects of the COVID-19 Pandemic, any associated quarantine, travel restriction, stay-at-home or shutdown orders, guidelines or practices, and any disruption in our supply chain for JAKAFI on our ability to provide marketing and distribution support for JAKAFI, our ability to produce sufficient quantities of JAKAFI that meet all applicable quality standards, patient demand (including new patient prescriptions) and other risks detailed further below under "-Other Risks Relating to our Business-Public health epidemics, such as the COVID-19 Pandemic, could adversely affect our business, results of operations, and financial condition"; - the label and promotional claims allowed by the FDA; - the maintenance of regulatory approval for the approved indications in the United States; and - our ability to develop, obtain regulatory approval for and commercialize ruxolitinib in the United States for additional indications.
+- the number of patients with intermediate or high-risk myelofibrosis, uncontrolled polycythemia vera or steroid-refractory acute graft-versus-host disease who are diagnosed with the diseases and the number of such patients that may be treated with JAKAFI; - the acceptance of JAKAFI by patients and the healthcare community; - whether physicians, patients and healthcare payors view JAKAFI as therapeutically effective and safe relative to cost and any alternative therapies; - the ability to obtain and maintain sufficient coverage or reimbursement by third-party payors and pricing; - the ability of our third-party manufacturers to manufacture JAKAFI in sufficient quantities that meet all applicable quality standards; - the ability of our company and our third-party providers to provide marketing and distribution support for JAKAFI; - the effects of the COVID-19 Pandemic, any associated quarantine, travel restriction, stay-at-home or shutdown orders, guidelines or practices, and any disruption in our supply chain for JAKAFI on our ability to provide marketing and distribution support for JAKAFI, our ability to produce sufficient quantities of JAKAFI that meet all applicable quality standards, patient demand (including new patient prescriptions) and other risks detailed further below under "-Other Risks Relating to our Business-Public health epidemics, such as the COVID-19 Pandemic, could adversely affect our business, results of operations, and financial condition"; - the label and promotional claims allowed by the FDA; - the maintenance of regulatory approval for the approved indications in the United States; and - our ability to develop, obtain regulatory approval for and commercialize ruxolitinib in the United States for additional indications.